-- About 85% of lymphomas - Median age at diagnosis is sixth decade - Some forms of NHL such as Burkitt lymphoma and lymphoblastic lymphoma - occur in younger patients - Classified by several different systems (e.g., Working Formulation, REAL classification) based on morphology and clinical behavior. - Variety of laboratory and imaging studies are used to evaluate and stage NHL - Treatment depends on stage, grade, type and various patient factors (symptoms, age, etc.) - May result from: - Chromosomal translocations - o Infections (Epstein-Barr virus [EBV] and hepatitis C virus) - Environmental factors (radiation exposure and chemotherapy) - Immunodeficiency states - Chronic inflammation - Clinical presentation depends on location of disease and biologic characteristics (e.g., low grade vs. high grade) - Peripheral adenopathy and B symptoms (fever, night sweats, weight loss) are characteristic for some forms of NHL
+- Lymphoma = heterogeneous group of malignancies generally divided into non-Hodgkin lymphoma (NHL) and Hodgkin disease - NHL - About 85% of lymphomas - Median age at diagnosis is sixth decade - Some forms of NHL such as Burkitt lymphoma and lymphoblastic lymphoma - occur in younger patients - Classified by several different systems (e.g., Working Formulation, REAL classification) based on morphology and clinical behavior. - Variety of laboratory and imaging studies are used to evaluate and stage NHL - Treatment depends on stage, grade, type and various patient factors (symptoms, age, etc.) - May result from: - Chromosomal translocations - Infections (Epstein-Barr virus [EBV] and hepatitis C virus) - Environmental factors (radiation exposure and chemotherapy) - Immunodeficiency states - Chronic inflammation - Clinical presentation depends on location of disease and biologic characteristics (e.g., low grade vs. high grade) - Peripheral adenopathy and B symptoms (fever, night sweats, weight loss) are characteristic for some forms of NHL - Hodgkin lymphoma - Has histologic findings, biologic behavior, and clinical characteristics distinct from NHL - Excisional lymph node biopsy generally recommended to establish diagnosis - Various imaging studies used to determine disease stage - Lymphadenopathy and constitutional B symptoms are characteristic - Treated with multiagent chemotherapy, plus or minus radiation therapy - Etiology of Hodgkin lymphoma has not been established - Certain infectious agents, e.g. EBV, may be involved

-Hodgkin lymphoma

-- Has histologic findings, biologic behavior, and clinical characteristics distinct from NHL - Excisional lymph node biopsy generally recommended to establish diagnosis - Various imaging studies used to determine disease stage - Lymphadenopathy and constitutional B symptoms are characteristic - Treated with multiagent chemotherapy, plus or minus radiation therapy - Etiology of Hodgkin lymphoma has not been established - Certain infectious agents, e.g. EBV, may be involved - o HIV infected patients have a higher incidence - Genetic predisposition may also play a role
+- HIV infected patients have a higher incidence - Genetic predisposition may also play a role

-- Terms that describe various types of non-Hodgkin's lymphoma (e.g., PT Mantle cell lymphoma stage III) - Terms for various forms of Hodgkin's disease/Hodgkin lymphoma (e.g., PT Hodgkin's disease nodular sclerosis refractory) - Relevant investigation terms that have at least the potential to retrieve cases of interest with minimal noise; these terms are generally broad scope terms (e.g., PT Lymphocyte morphology abnormal)

-- Terms for congenital conditions - Terms for lymphoproliferative disorders except select disorders such as PT Post transplant lymphoproliferative disorder because of the relationship to immunosuppressive therapy and potential for development into lymphoma - Terms for non-specific signs and symptoms of lymphoma.
+- Included: - Terms that describe various types of non-Hodgkin's lymphoma - Terms for various forms of Hodgkin's disease/Hodgkin lymphoma - Relevant investigation terms that have at least the potential to retrieve cases of interest with minimal noise; these terms are generally broad scope terms - Excluded: - Terms for congenital conditions - Terms for lymphoproliferative disorders except select disorders such as PT Post transplant lymphoproliferative disorder because of the relationship to immunosuppressive therapy and potential for development into lymphoma - Terms for non-specific signs and symptoms of lymphoma.
 Almost all signs and symptoms of lymphoma are non-specific.
-The most characteristic sign of lymphoma lymphadenopathy can be seen with a variety of non-lymphoma and non-neoplastic conditions.
+The most characteristic sign of lymphoma - lymphadenopathy - can be seen with a variety of non-lymphoma and non-neoplastic conditions.
 Symptoms are typically constitutional, e.g. "B symptoms" such as weight loss, fever, night sweats, etc.) - Terms for histiocytoses